mikedilger/mosaic-spec/docs/cryptography.md

 ## Hashing

-We use BLAKE3 in unkeyed hashing mode, producing a 512-bit digest.
+We use BLAKE3 in unkeyed hashing mode, producing a 512-bit digest, storing only the first 256-bits in the record but passing the full 512-bits into EdDSA

 Rationale:

+* EdDSA ed25519 is defined to use SHA-512 and we are using BLAKE3 as a drop-in replacement, so we have to produce 512-bit hashes.
+But these do not need to be in the record.
+What the record needs is some way to index and reference it, and the 256 bit prefix is enough for that.
+  In BLAKE3, hashes are variable size, and smaller outputs are prefixes of longer outputs.
 * This is a very fast hash function with 128-bit security.
 It is even sometimes faster in software than hardware versions of SHA-256, and is about 14x as fast as software versions of SHA-256.
 It is highly parallelizable and can take advantage of vector instructions.
 * It's predecessor BLAKE was the most analyzed algorithm during the NIST SHA-3 competition.
-* Yes 512-bits is a lot.
-But EdDSA ed25519 is defined to use SHA-512 and we are using BLAKE3 as a drop-in replacement, so we have to produce 512-bit hashes anyways.
-We can always refer to events with a hash prefix.

-Alternative:

-* Use the 512-bits in EdDSA ed25519, but only store the 256-bit prefix of that hash (BLAKE3 hashes are variable size, and smaller hashes are prefixes of larger hashes).

 ## Digital Signature